awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 Record the host ID\.
 You need it for the next step\.

-## Step 3: Purchase the Perpetual License or Subscription<a name="license-purchase"></a>
+## Step 3: Purchase the perpetual license or subscription<a name="license-purchase"></a>

 For information about how to purchase a NICE DCV perpetual license or a subscription, see [How to Buy](https://www.nice-software.com/index.html#buy) on the NICE website and find a NICE distributor or reseller in your region\.

-You must provide your RLM server's host ID\.
+You must provide the host ID for your RLM server\.
 The host ID is embedded in the license file that NICE provides\.

-## Step 4: Modify the License File<a name="setting-up-production-license-file"></a>
+## Step 4: Modify the license file<a name="setting-up-production-license-file"></a>

 When you purchase a NICE DCV perpetual license or subscription, you receive a `license.lic` file that defines the license\.
 The `license.lic` file includes the following information:
-+ The RLM server's hostname\.
++ The hostname of the RLM server\.
-+ The RLM server's host ID, which you provided when you purchased the license\.
++ The host ID of the RLM server that you provided when you purchased the license\.
-+ The RLM server's TCP port number\.
++ The TCP port number of the RLM server\.
 The default is `5053`\.
 + The ISV port number\.
-This is an optional port on which the RLM server listens for NICE DCV license requests\.
+This is an optional port where the RLM server listens for NICE DCV license requests\.
 + The NICE DCV products covered by the license, along with the following details for each product:
-  + The major version covered by the license \(for example, `2017` for the 2017 NICE DCV products\)\.
+  + The major version that's covered by the license \(for example, `2017` for the 2017 NICE DCV products\)\.
-  + The expiration date\. `Permanent` indicates that the license does not expire\.
+  + The expiration date\. `Permanent` indicates that the license doesn't expire\.
   + The maximum number of concurrent sessions \(for example, `10` for 10 concurrent sessions on the server\)\.
   + The license checksum\.
   + The license signature\.